psahni/url_field_formatter/README.md

 #### Url Field  Formatter

-You have model, you have a field say website that saves url, you want to save 'http://' everytime, if the user
+You have model, you have a field say website that saves url, you want to prepend 'http://' everytime, if the user

 has not entered full url, instead he just entered for ex: 'something.com'.